The Origins and Myths of Goddess Annapurna

 Annapurna is the goddess of food and nourishment.

-As goddess is the manifestation of goddess Parvati, she is the consort of Lord Shiva.
+As Devi Annapurna is the manifestation of Goddess Parvati, she is the consort of Lord Shiva.

 Where is the most famous temple of the goddess Annapurna?